MetricsHub

 When running MetricsHub, the connectors are automatically selected based on the device type provided and the enabled protocols.
 However, you have the flexibility to specify which connectors should be utilized or omitted.

-parameter allows you to force, select, or exclude specific connectors.
+The connectors parameter allows you to force, select, or exclude specific connectors.
 Connector names or category tags should be separated by commas, as illustrated in the example below:

 resourceGroups: